Minnesota vs. Northwestern College Football Odds, Plays and Insights - NewsBreak

 Northwestern Stats and Trends

-- So far this year Northwestern has two wins against the spread.
+- Northwestern has two wins against the spread in seven games this season.

-- This season, the Wildcats are winless against the spread when entering a game as an underdog of 7.5 points or more.
+- The Wildcats have been underdogs by 7.5 points or more two times this year and have not covered the spread once.

-- Northwestern's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Northwestern's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- The Wildcats score 19.7 points per game, comparable to the 19.6 the Golden Gophers allow.

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it scores more than 19.6 points.
+- When Northwestern records more than 19.6 points, it is 2-3 against the spread and 3-2 overall.

-- The Wildcats collect 41 more yards per game (353) than the Golden Gophers give up per contest (312).
+- The Wildcats rack up 353 yards per game, 41 more yards than the 312 the Golden Gophers give up.

-- When Northwestern churns out over 312 yards, the team is 2-2 against the spread and 2-2 overall.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team churns out more than 312 yards.

-- This year the Wildcats have turned the ball over 11 times, one more than the Golden Gophers' takeaways (10).
+- The Wildcats have turned the ball over one more time (11 total) than the Golden Gophers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.